dragontt/proj_callingcards_modeling/README.md

 # CallingCards Modeling

 This project models the Calling Cards (CC) peaks as the predictors of differentially expressed (DE) or not DE targets.
-There are two modeling approaches.
-(1) Binned promoter: assign CC features (e.g. TPH, RPH, distance to ATG) to the binned promoter, and use feature selection algorithms embeding logisitic regression to rank the features.
+There are two feature extraction approaches.

+1. Binned promoter: assign CC features (e.g. TPH, RPH, Log RPH) to the binned promoter
+2. Peak calling: hierarchically cluster the transpositions into peaks with pre-defined cutoff, and use the CC features of the first few highest peaks to

  (2) Tree based modeling: hierarchically cluster the transpositions into clusters (peaks), use the first few highest peaks for each gene target to build a decision tree or Random Forest, and rank the features by their importances output by the tree-based model.

 ### Package Requirement